MP cop fined Rs 5,000 for performing 'Singham' stunt at work

-A Madhya Pradesh Police sub-inspector's daredevil act of balancing himself on two moving cars, copying the famous stunt from Ajay Devgn-starrer 'Singham' cost him dearly.
-Manoj Yadav, the incharge of Narsinghgarh police post in Damoh district, was fined Rs 5,000 and warned against any such daredevilry in the future, police sources said on Monday.
+A Madhya Pradesh Police sub- inspector was fined Rs 5,000 after he performed a daredevil act of balancing himself on two moving cars, copying the famous stunt from Ajay Devgn-starrer 'Singham'.
+Manoj Yadav, the in-charge of Narsinghgarh police post in Damoh district, was also warned against any such daredevilry in future, police sources said on Monday.

-Sporting shades as the hero of the cop drama flick and wearing his police uniform, Yadav got the entire episode video-graphed, the sources said.
-When the video of the stunt went viral on social media, senior police officials took a serious note of it as it will send wrong signals to the youngsters, they said.
+Sporting shades as the hero of the cop drama film and wearing his police uniform, Yadav got the entire episode video-graphed, they said.
+As the video of the stunt went viral on social media, senior police officials took serious note of it as it will send wrong signals to youngsters, the sources said.

-Inspector General of Sagar range, Anil Sharma directed Damoh Superintendent of Police Hemant Chauhan to probe the matter.
-After investigation, the SP imposed the fine on the sub-inspector and warned him not to repeat such mistakes.
+Inspector General, Sagar range, Anil Sharma directed Damoh Superintendent of Police Hemant Chauhan to probe the matter.
+After an investigation, Chauhan imposed a fine of Rs 5,000 on the sub-inspector and warned him not to repeat such mistakes.

 - READ MORE ON: